LogtalkDotOrg/logtalk3/manuals/sources/userman/programming.rst

    | ?- set_logtalk_flag(clean, off).

-Some caveats that you should be aware.
+Some caveats that you should be aware of.
 First, some warnings that might be produced when compiling a source file will not show up if the corresponding object file is up-to-date because the source file is not being (re)compiled.
-Second, if you are using several Prolog compilers with Logtalk, be sure to perform the first compilation of your source files with the ``clean`` flag turned off: the intermediate Prolog files generated by the Logtalk compiler may be not compatible across Prolog compilers or even for the same Prolog compiler across operating systems (e.g. due to the use of different character encodings or end-of-line characters).
+Second, if you are using several Prolog compilers with Logtalk, be sure to perform the first compilation of your source files with the ``clean`` flag turned off: the intermediate Prolog files generated by the Logtalk compiler may not be compatible across Prolog compilers or even for the same Prolog compiler across operating systems (e.g. due to the use of different character encodings or end-of-line characters).